fordfishman/icp-analysis/README.md

 This document was written with the purpose of explaining the code used in the following app in relatively simple terms: <https://fordfishman.shinyapps.io/IPC-analysis-app/>.

+**geology.R** is the "standalone" script.
+If you change the file names as defined near the top of the script with each run, it can do the whole analysis on its own.
+I typically use it to look for bugs or to see how/if an input file is formatted incorrectly.

+**IPC-analysis-app** contains the structure of the actual app.

+Note that some knowledge of R will be necessary to understand much of this.

 Setup
 -----